Isaac-Ayanda/Isaac-Ayanda/readme.md

-- I’m currently learning: Kubernetes
+- I’m currently working on certifications
-- I’m looking to collaborate on: DevOps and Cloud Engineering.
+- I’m looking to collaborate on: Cybersecurity, DevOps and Cloud Engineering.
 - Interest: I love to attend Conferences for Networking and Meetups for learning.
 - View some of my hands on projects.
 Click: [Devops Projects Portfolio](https://github.com/Isaac-Ayanda/Cloud-SOC-Projects/) | [Python Scripting Portfolio](https://github.com/Isaac-Ayanda/Python-Scripting-portfolio)